 Besides just the characters, the movie introduced some concepts that have become deeply embedded in the franchise in the years since.
 It's now almost impossible to imagine the Transformers without the Matrix of Leadership, and the planet-devouring Unicron, introduced and destroyed within the course of this movie without any hint of a backstory, has since been elevated to a Satan-like universal-level threat, eternally able to resurface despite all manner of apparent annihilation.

 Of course, the thing that Transformers: The Movie is most remembered for (among those that remember it, in any event) is what was later considered to be Hasbro's greatest mistake in the history of the franchise: the death of Optimus Prime.
 The idea, of course, was that they needed to move characters for toys that were no longer available at stores out of the way in favor of characters for the new toys that kids could buy.
 No one had imagined how traumatized many children would become at seeing one of their heroes--even an animated cartoon character--die.
 Like most television cartoons of the era (and, indeed, even most today), death was practically unknown.
 Characters would shoot lasers (never bullets!) at point-blank range and still miss!
-A theatrical movie afforded the creators the freedom to do things that would never be allowed on television, having characters actually die was only one of the freedoms that were taken.
+A theatrical movie afforded the creators the freedom to do things that would never be allowed on television, and having characters actually die was only one of the freedoms that were taken.
 Optimus Prime was by no means the only casualty of the movie, but his passing was certainly the most acutely felt.

 Although the movie is now regarded as a classic among Transformers fans, it was almost universally reviled by critics.
 That's perhaps not terribly surprising, as critics have much the same impression of the current live-action movies.
 Unlike the current movies, however, Transformers: The Movie didn't perform terribly well at the box office.
 No matter.
 I'll still enjoy watching the movie again this evening in honor of the anniversary.